Tyler-Oliveira/Xallet/README.md

 ---

-# ✦ What Is Xallet?
+# ✦ What Is 𝕏ALLET?

-**Xallet** is a next-generation financial wallet built around the idea that **social communication and financial activity should exist in the same place.**
+**𝕏ALLET** is a next-generation financial wallet built around the idea that **social communication and financial activity should exist in the same place.**

 The internet already gave us: